an-sh7/SleepRecon/README.md

-# Empty File for test

-Going to add something soon
-just working to fix the code's look with the help of dear friend ChatGPT
+# Fixes going on

+The script to find subdomains is added. soon i will add the main script which is having some issues